pdebuyl-lab/RMPCDMD/doc/algorithms.rst

 MPCD
 ----

-The MPCD algorithim introduced in :cite:`malevanets_kapral_mpcd_1999` is implemented in :doxytag:`simple_mpcd_step` for periodic boundary conditions.
+The MPCD algorithm introduced in :cite:`malevanets_kapral_mpcd_1999` is implemented in :doxytag:`simple_mpcd_step` for periodic boundary conditions.

 The presence of walls is taken into account in :doxytag:`wall_mpcd_step` following